cyrus-/typy/README.md

    > "The rest of my research group uses Python, and we need to be able to call into each other's code!"

-`tydy` (pronounced "tidy", but "tydy" is easier to search for) aims to address these sorts of concerns head on by embedding a typed functional programming language cleanly into Python, as a library.
-You can install `tydy` by running `pip install tydy` today.
+Tidy aims to address these sorts of concerns head-on by embedding a typed functional programming language cleanly into Python, as a library.
+You can install `tidy` by running `pip install tidy` today.

 Hello, World!
 -------------